pgorzelany/iOS-project-template/Readme.md

 This template should save project setup time and also provide a common foundation that each team member will be accustomed to so that you don't have to think and explore the project structure and foundations.
 They will always be the same.

+For a more in-depth writeup of the motivation and project, check out [my blog post](https://medium.com/@piotr.gorzelany/ios-project-best-practices-and-tools-c46135b8116d).

 ## Contains (best practices)

 * [Swiftlint](https://github.com/realm/SwiftLint) integration - A tool to enforce Swift style and conventions